Chadowo/aniruby/README.md

-Each `Animation` has extra helpful methods, like `pause` & `unpause`, `reset`, `done?`, etc. I recommend you to look on the source, its pretty small and easy to understand, or build the YARD documentation with
+Each `Animation` has extra helpful methods, like `pause` & `unpause`, `reset`, `done?`, etc. I recommend you to look on the source, its pretty small and easy to understand, or build the YARD documentation with:

 ```console
 rake doc